koynoyno/chinesetab/README.md

 🤓 Pinyin and translation can be turned off (hardcore mode)

-## Moar highlights
+## Sounds nice.
+Anything else?

-🔥 Faster than default Chrome new tab
+🔥 Opens in a split of a second (faster than default new tab)

-💻 Easy on CPU and memory
+💻 Easy on CPU, memory, and battery

 🌙 Dark mode support